Eat three small meals a day

 There are no restrictions based on the access port.
-It is placed under the skin in the abdominal wall When the incisions have healed it should not cause discomfort be a limitation.
+It is placed under the skin in the abdominal wall.
+When the incisions have healed, the port should not cause discomfort nor be a limitation.

 Can the band be removed?

 Although the band is not meant to be removed, it can be and usually is done laparoscopically.
-However with the band gone the stomach returns to its former shape and the person usually regains their weight.
+However, with the band gone, the stomach returns to its former shape, and the person usually regains weight.

 Will I need plastic surgery for the surplus skin when I have lost a lot of weight?

-This varies depending where you carry extra weight, how fast your loose it and the elasticity of your skin which is related to age.
+This varies depending on where you carry extra weight, how fast you lose it, and the elasticity of your skin which is related to age.
 Your skin turns over every seven months.
-If you loose weight rapidly it doesn’t have time to “tighten up” and then “puddles.”
-If weight loss is more gradual then there is less “hanging.”
-The need/desire for plastic surgery is very individual and we can suggest the names of plastic surgeons.
+If you lose weight rapidly, it doesn’t have time to “tighten up” and then “puddles.”
+If weight loss is more gradual, then there is less “hanging.”
+The need/desire for plastic surgery is very individual, and we can suggest the names of plastic surgeons.

 Is it true that the lap-band seems "tighter" in the morning?

 This is VERY common.
 We think it has to do with the distribution of water in your body.
-Other things that can make your band seem tighter is a change in altitude, stress, and hormones during menstral periods for women.
+Other things that can make your band seem tighter are a change in altitude, stress, and hormones during menstrual periods for women.